 Cut out your skirt pattern pieces as required for your particular pattern.
 I used the Pascale pattern but any pattern can be adapted.
 I had a template for the scallop provided in Sew Beautiful #141 with Kathy Dykstra's adaptation.

-[caption id="attachment_298" align="alignleft" width="400"] All supplies for a particular project.[/caption]
+[caption id="attachment_298" align="alignleft" width="400"]

 A template would be easy to make with the curved edge of a dinner plate or bowl, quilting templates or from a cutting board.